Over the years, I’ve slowly come to appreciate the idea the some areas are not truly appreciated if I limit myself only to backpacking.

 Another small hike was done to explore Casa Rinconada and the surrounding buildings.
 The Great Kiva, largest in North America, was as impressive as imagined.

-A past partner and I walked another trail from the campground with a fantastic view towards Fajada Butte and over the canyon.
+someone and I walked another trail from the campground with a fantastic view towards Fajada Butte and over the canyon.
 We took in the canyon in quiet and solitude.
 Afterward, another night was enjoyed under the New Mexico sky.

 We woke up to about six inches of snow on the ground.
 As I was putting on my boots, we saw the ranger from the Pueblo Bonito tour checking up on the three other people in the campground and us.
-He did not seem too surprised to see that it was us in the campground and in comfort. 🙂 The ranger said another foot of snow was on the way and that we should stop by the Visitor Center once we are situated to get a full report.
-A past partner and I discussed our options.
+He did not seem too surprised to see that it was us in the campground and in comfort. 🙂 The ranger said another foot of snow was on the way and that we should stop by the Visitor Center once we are situated to get a full report. someone and I discussed our options.
 Though we wanted to do more hiking and exploring (esp to see the famous supernova petroglyph) , we decided it was more prudent to leave that morning, Though we have a 4WD vehicle, we did not have chains.
 Driving in nearly 18 inches of snow on a washboard dirt-road did not seem the best course of action.

 We reluctantly packed everything up and made our way to the visitor’s center.